PrathicaShettyM/Tic-Tac-Toe/README.md

 # Tic-tac-toe-ReactJS
-This is a good website for playing tic tac toe.
+This is a good website for playing.